Chalk n Duster: Plot

 The drama ends with a recovered Vidya and Jyoti taking on a Who Wants to Be A Millionaire-style quiz to win 5 crore rupees.
-The trade-off is that if they lose, they will have to accept their termination and leave their profession respectively.
-Vidya and Jyoti use their talents and win the quiz battle.
-Unwillingly, the trustee Anmol signs the bank cheque of 5 crore rupees.
-The principal Kamini apologizes to Vidya and Jyoti publicly on the TV show.
-At the end, Vidya reveals that she will be handing over the money to former principal Indu to build a school where no teacher will be discriminated against and students will have a good education for less cost.
+The trade-off is that if they lose, they will have to accept their termination and leave their professions.
+Vidya and Jyoti use their talents to win the quiz battle.
+Unwillingly, the trustee, Anmol, signs a bank cheque for 5 crore rupees and apologizes to Vidya and Jyoti publicly on the TV show.
+In the end, Vidya reveals that she will be handing over the money to former principal Indu to build a school where no teacher will be discriminated against and students will receive a good education for a lower cost.